inkytonik/dsinfo/README.md

 The values bound to `x` and `y` will get the name `"x"` and `"y"`, respectively.
-In the definition of `z`, the macro invocation does not provide the whole value, so the default name `"twoargs"` will be used.
+In the definition of `z`, the macro invocation is embedded inside another value that is then bound to a name.
+The name `"z"` will be associated with each embedded invocation as well.
+(Note: before version 0.4.0 the behaviour in this case was different.
+An embedded value got the name of the macro, not the user-level name.)
 These examples show values in an object and in a method.
 The library also works for values in classes and traits, plus for `def` definitions in all of these locations.